-Exploring the possibilities and limits of different kinds of shared housing
+Exploring the possibilities and limits of different kinds of shared housing.

 About the project

 Some people choose communal living based on a belief that it is more socially, environmentally and financially sustainable, and that it could provide a solution to some of the key challenges facing our society.
-Other people share housing not through choice but because it is the best, or only, option available to them, for example if they cannot afford the higher costs of living alone.
+Other people share housing, not through choice but because it is the best, or only option available to them, for example, if they cannot afford the higher costs of living alone.

 We are comparing and contrasting four particular forms of shared housing:

-- shared households in the private rented or social housing sectors or based on joint ownership
+- shared households in the private rented or social housing sectors or based on joint ownership;

-- private lodging arrangements
+- private lodging arrangements;

-- small housing cooperatives and
+- small housing cooperatives; and

 - cohousing projects, which combine private homes with shared facilities.

-We argue that the ability of shared housing to provide a solution to future challenges facing our society rests on the nature of the relationships it produces, so another key aim is to illuminate the practical possibilities and limits of different types of communal living and the policy implications of these.
+We argue that the ability of shared housing to provide a solution to future challenges facing our society rests on the nature of the relationships it produces.
+Another key aim is to illuminate the practical possibilities and limits of different types of communal living and the policy implications of these.

-We will are using a facet methodology approach in this project.
+We are using a facet methodology approach in this project.
 For each of our four types of communal living, we are focusing on four facets:

-- temporal and
+- temporal; and